Jantho1990/FreeTrial/README.md

 > If you run into an issue with PHP on Homestead, try configuring Homestead to use PHP 7.2 instead of 7.3 (as per https://github.com/laravel/homestead/issues/1031).

+## Database Schema
+The default Laravel user migration was used to generate the schema.
+- id: bigInt
+- name: varchar
+- email: varchar, unique
+- email_verified_at: timestamp, nullable
+- password: varchar
+- remember_token: varchar, 100
+- created_at: timestamp, nullable
+- updated_at: timestamp, nullable